Pasteurization: Pasteurization process

-In acidic foods (pH <4.6), such as fruit juice and beer, the heat treatments are designed to inactivate enzymes (pectin methylesterase and polygalacturonase in fruit juices) and destroy spoilage microbes (yeast and lactobacillus).
-Due to the low pH of acidic foods, pathogens are unable to grow.
-The shelf-life is thereby extended several weeks.
-In less acidic foods (pH >4.6), such as milk and liquid eggs, the heat treatments are designed to destroy pathogens and spoilage organisms (yeast and molds).
+In acidic foods (with pH of 4.6 or less), such as fruit juice and beer, the heat treatments are designed to inactivate enzymes (pectin methylesterase and polygalacturonase in fruit juices) and destroy spoilage microbes (yeast and lactobacillus).
+Due to the low pH of acidic foods, pathogens cannot grow.
+The shelf-life is thereby extended by several weeks.
+In less acidic foods (with pH greater than 4.6), such as milk and liquid eggs, heat treatments are designed to destroy pathogens and spoilage organisms (yeast and molds).
 Not all spoilage organisms are destroyed under pasteurization parameters, so subsequent refrigeration is necessary.

-High-temperature short-time (HTST) pasteurization, such as that used for milk (71.5 C for 15 seconds) ensures safety of milk and provides a refrigerated shelf life of approximately two weeks.
-In ultra-high-temperature (UHT) pasteurization, milk is pasteurized at 135 C for 1–2 seconds, which provides the same level of safety, but along with the packaging, extends shelf life to three months under refrigeration.
+High-temperature short-time (HTST) pasteurization, such as that used for milk (71.5 C for 15 seconds) ensures the safety of milk and provides a refrigerated shelf life of approximately two weeks.
+In ultra-high-temperature (UHT) pasteurization, milk is pasteurized at 135 C for 1–2 seconds.
+Along with special packaging this extends shelf life to three months without refrigeration.

 Equipment

 Food can be pasteurized either before or after being packaged into containers.
 Pasteurization of food in containers generally uses either steam or hot water.
 When food is packaged in glass, hot water is used to avoid cracking the glass from thermal shock.
 When plastic or metal packaging is used, the risk of thermal shock is low, so steam or hot water is used.

 Most liquid foods are pasteurized by using a continuous process that passes the food through a heating zone, a hold tube to keep it at the pasteurization temperature for the desired time, and a cooling zone, after which the product is filled into the package.
-Plate heat exchangers are used for low-viscosity products such as animal milks, nut milks and juices.
+Plate heat exchangers are often used for low-viscosity products such as animal milk, nut milk, and juices.
 A plate heat exchanger is composed of many thin vertical stainless steel plates that separate the liquid from the heating or cooling medium.
-Scraped-surface heat exchangers contain an inner rotating shaft having spring-loaded blades that serve to scrape away any highly viscous material that accumulates on the wall of the tube.

-Shell and tube heat exchangers are designed for the pasteurization of foods that are non-Newtonian fluids, such as dairy products, tomato ketchup and baby foods.
+Shell and tube heat exchangers are often used for the pasteurization of foods that are non-Newtonian fluids, such as dairy products, tomato ketchup, and baby foods.
 A tube heat exchanger is made up of concentric stainless steel tubes.
 Food passes through the inner tube or tubes, while the heating/cooling medium is circulated through the outer tube.

+Scraped-surface heat exchangers are a type of shell and tube that contain an inner rotating shaft having spring-loaded blades that serve to scrape away any highly viscous material that accumulates on the wall of the tube.

 The benefits of using a heat exchanger to pasteurize foods before packaging, versus pasteurizing foods in containers are: